A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III: Observations and Data Reduction

 \section{Observations and Data Reduction}

 We observed our targets with Megacam \citep{McLeod2000} at the $f$/5 focus at the Magellan Clay telescope in the $g$ and $r$ bands.
 The data were mostly taken during a single run on October 12-13, 2015, and was supplemented by some observations taken on October 17, 2017.
 Data from this program on Eridanus~II was previously presented in \citet{Crnojevic2016}, although we will not discuss those observations further here.
 Magellan/Megacam has 36 CCDs, each with 2048$\times$2048 pixels at 0.08\arcsec/pixel (which were binned 2$\times$2), for a total field of view (FoV) of $24\arcmin \times 24\arcmin$.
+We obtained 300 s individual exposures in $g$ and $r$ bands, and small dithers were used to cover the chip gaps in the final stacks.
 We reduced the data using the Megacam pipeline developed at the Harvard-Smithsonian Center for Astrophysics by M. Conroy, J. Roll, and B. McLeod, including detrending the data, performing astrometry, and stacking the individual dithered frames.
+Astrometric solutions for each science exposure were derived using Two Micron All Sky Survey catalog \citep[2MASS,][]{Skrutskie2006}.
+Typical residuals for the matches to the 2MASS catalog are approximately 120 mas \citep{McLeod2015}.

 We perform point-spread function fitting photometry on the final image stacks, using the DAOPHOTII/ ALLSTAR package \citep{Stetson1994} and following the same methodology described in \citet{Sand2009}.
 In short, we use a quadratically varying point-spread function (PSF) across the field to determine our PSF model.
 We run {\sc Allstar} twice: first on the final stacked image, and then on the first round's star-subtracted image, in order to recover fainter sources.
 We remove objects that are not point sources by culling our {\sc Allstar} catalogs of outliers in $\chi$ versus magnitude, magnitude error versus magnitude, and sharpness versus magnitude space.
 We positionally match our source catalogs derived from $g$ and $r$ filters with a maximum match radius of 0.5\arcsec, and create our final catalogs by only keeping those point sources detected in both bands.